patryktrajder/Cut-Calculator-for-Exhaust-Tube/README.md

 b = 32.9528 mm
 ```

-In the gallery preview photos how the program works and what you can build with it.
+bellow preview photos how the program works and what you can build with it.

 ![schemat ciecia](assets/picture/schemat%20ciecia.png)
 ![kolanko pospawana z kawałków rur](assets/picture/pipe1.png)